Speech from the throne: Norway

 In Norway, the monarch is required by article 74 of the constitution to preside over the opening of a session of the Storting (which happens every October) after it has been declared to be legally constituted by the president of the Storting.
 The monarch delivers the speech before parliamentarians in the chamber of the Storting.
 The heir to the throne also regularly accompanies the monarch.

 Upon the monarch's arrival in the chamber, the members of the Storting stand and the first verse of the royal anthem, Kongesangen, is sung.
 The monarch is handed the speech by the prime minister and proceeds to deliver the speech while all remain standing.
 Afterwards, the monarch and members take their seats and the Report on the State of the Realm, an account of the government achievement of the past year, is read (traditionally in Nynorsk), customarily by the youngest member of the government present.

 The members and monarch rise and the monarch is presented with the report by the prime minister and the monarch returns the speech and report to the president.
 The president gives some remarks and closes with "May God preserve our King and country", joined by other members of the Storting and the first verse of the national anthem is then sung.
 After the monarch and his retinue have left, the meeting is adjourned and the speech and report are first debated at the subsequent sitting.

 Spain

 In Spain, speeches from the throne used to be practiced before the declaration of the Second Spanish Republic in 1931.
 With the restoration of the Spanish monarchy in 1975, the monarch still opens parliament but no longer gives a "speech from the throne".
-The monarch gives a speech but the speech does not focus or direct government policy.
+The monarch gives a speech but it does not focus on or direct government policy.